Model Theory of Generic Vector Space Endomorphisms: Characterization of Existentially Closed Models

-For the theories ACF${}_p$, SCF${}_{p, e}$ ($e$ either finite or inifinte), Psf$_p$, ACFA$_p$ and DCF$_p$ this implies whenever $\FF_q$ is contained in every model, that \Hfour{} holds with the $\FF_q$-vector space given by the addition.
-For more details see Example 5.10 in \cite{gen_exp_by_reduct}. \item If $T$ eliminates $\exists^\infty x \in \VV$ (recall that $\VV$ might not be the entire domain, or even an $n$-ary set) and the following condition holds: \begin{itemize} \item[(A)] For any $\mm' \succ \mm \models T$ and tuple $\uw \in \VV'$, $\uw$ is $\acl_L$ independent over $M$, if and only if $\uw$ is linearly independent over $\VV$ \end{itemize} then $T$ satisfies \Hfour{}.
-This will be shown in a future paper. \item If $T$ does not eliminate $\exists^\infty x \in \VV$, then $T$ does not satisfy \Hfour{}.
-This will also be shown in a future paper. \end{enumerate} Additionally \Hfour{} (or rather the respective generalization) also holds for $\ACF{}$ with the multiplicative group modulo torsion being a $\QQ$-vector space (see Remark \ref{rk:ACFcase}).
-To see this use Fact 3.9 with $\ux'$ empty in \cite{delbeeACFH}.
-Generalizing the torsion case, one can also show \Hfour{} for abelian varieties in the setting presented in \cite{h4_ab_variety} (for \Hfour{} see Proposition 2.7 there). \end{example}
+For expansions of the theories $\ACF{}_p$, $\operatorname{SCF}_{p, e}$ ($e$ either finite or infinite), $\operatorname{Psf}_p$, $\operatorname{ACFA}_p$, and $\operatorname{DCF}_p$, this implies that whenever $\FF_q$ is contained in every model as constants, \Hfour{} holds with the $\FF_q$-vector space given by addition.
+For more details, see Example 5.10 in \cite{dEl21b}. \end{enumerate} Additionally \Hfour{} (or rather the respective generalization) also holds for $\ACF{}$ with the multiplicative group modulo torsion being a $\QQ$-vector space (see Remark \ref{rk:ACFcase}).
+To see this use Fact 3.9 with $\ux'$ empty in \cite{dEl25}.
+Generalizing the torsion case, one can also show \Hfour{} for abelian varieties in the setting presented in \cite{dEl21a} (for \Hfour{} see Proposition 2.7 there). \end{example}

+In future papers, we will see other examples where \Hfour{} holds.
+We will also see that $T^C_\theta$ does not have a model companion if $C$ is non-trivial and $T$ does not eliminate $\exists^\infty x \in \VV$.